CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Integration with CNAPP**: CNAPP secures the entire cloud-native environment, complementing WAF by protecting the underlying infrastructure.
    - **Key Use Cases**: Application-layer defense against common web exploits and attacks targeting web applications.

+1. [Cloudflare - What is a WAF?](https://www.cloudflare.com/learning/security/glossary/what-is-a-web-application-firewall/): Defines WAF and explains how it protects web applications by filtering and monitoring HTTP traffic to prevent attacks such as SQL injections and cross-site scripting.
+2. [Imperva - Web Application Firewall (WAF)](https://www.imperva.com/learn/application-security/web-application-firewall-waf/): Describes the role of WAFs in securing applications by blocking malicious traffic and ensuring compliance with security policies.
+3. [Akamai - What is a WAF?](https://www.akamai.com/solutions/security/web-application-firewall): Provides an overview of how WAFs protect against various web-based threats, helping organizations safeguard their web applications.

 ### **XDR (Extended Detection and Response)**
    - **Purpose**: Expands on EDR by unifying detection and response across multiple layers of security (endpoints, networks, cloud, etc.).
    - **Limitations**: Provides broad visibility but may lack specialized cloud-native threat detection.
    - **Integration with CNAPP**: CNAPP can feed telemetry into XDR platforms, enriching cloud-native visibility within a broader security framework.
    - **Key Use Cases**: Cross-layer threat detection and response, centralized security management, incident response.

+1. [Wikipedia - Extended Detection and Response](https://en.wikipedia.org/wiki/Extended_detection_and_response): Describes XDR as an integrated security solution that collects and analyzes data across various layers—endpoint, network, cloud, and more—improving threat detection and response.
+2. [Palo Alto Networks - What is XDR?](https://www.paloaltonetworks.com/cyberpedia/what-is-xdr): Explains how XDR enhances traditional detection and response solutions by correlating data across endpoints, networks, and other layers to provide broader visibility and faster response times.
+3. [IBM - What is XDR?](https://www.ibm.com/security/extended-detection-and-response): Discusses the benefits of XDR, such as improved visibility, faster incident response, and the ability to reduce false positives by correlating data across multiple sources.
+4. [Palo Alto Networks - XDR Security Benefits](https://www.paloaltonetworks.com/network-security/xdr): Highlights XDR's automation, real-time monitoring, and the use of machine learning to detect complex threats and automate incident response.

 ### **Zero Trust Architecture (ZTA)**
    - **Purpose**: A security model that assumes no user, system, or application—whether inside or outside the network perimeter—should be trusted by default.
 It requires verification for every access request, treating every entity as potentially compromised.